 Consent Notices

+That all Consent Notices to be cancelled or required to be registered under the conditions of this resource consent, shall be prepared by Council’s Legal Officer or Solicitor and the preparation and registration of the Consent Notices shall be completed by, and at a cost in all matters to the Consent Holder.

+Advice Note: Where consent notices refer to design plans or technical information, Council’s document number should be included in the wording of the consent notice, for ease of reference.

 The Consent Holder will provide wording to the Council for approval to address the following matters to be contained in Consent Notices when seeking Section 224(c) certificate for a Stage:

 A Consent Notice relating to the buffer planting on Lots 378-403, generally worded as follows: